cards

 [More material (pointer and papers) to go here. ]

-My work on PGs began with the problems of learning under large and growing ouput spaces (classes, concepts, or just items!), and that line of work continues to advance (those ideas led to PGs, and now PGs drive them!).
-So I am breaking the PG-related papers into two columns, and ranked by time, plus a brief description for each:
+My work on PGs began with the problems of learning under large and growing output spaces (classes, concepts, or just items!), and that line of work continues to advance (those ideas led to PGs, and now PGs drive them!).
+So I am breaking the PG-related papers into two columns below, in reverse chronological order, plus a brief explainer for each selected work:

 On the PGs approach/systems: